raulortizfernandez8/NFT-Marketplace-V1/README.md

 # ⚙️ Smart Contract: NFTMarketplace

-Functions
+# Functions

-listNFT(address nft, uint256 tokenId, uint256 price)

-List an NFT for sale.
+1. listNFT(address nft, uint256 tokenId, uint256 price) - List an NFT for sale.

-Requirements:

-Caller must be the owner.
+   Requirements: Caller must be the owner.
 Price > 0.

-Marketplace must be approved to transfer the NFT.

-buyNFT(address nft, uint256 tokenId)

-Buy a listed NFT.
+2. buyNFT(address nft, uint256 tokenId) - Buy a listed NFT.

-Requirements:

-Listing must exist.
+   Requirements: Listing must exist.
 Buyer must pay the exact price.

     Seller must still be the owner of the NFT.

     Funds are transferred to the seller.

-cancelList(address nft, uint256 tokenId)

-Cancel an active listing.
+3. cancelList(address nft, uint256 tokenId) - Cancel an active listing.

    Requirements:

     Caller must be the seller.

 # 🧪 Testing